lunduniversity/lufoss/README.md

 ## Process

 The LUFOSS nomination commitee decides about scholarships based on proposals that are assessed in relation to the criteria below.
-Anyone can propose candidates via the [LUFOSS home page](https://www.lth.se/lufoss)
+Anyone can propose candidates via the LUFOSS home page:[www.lufoss.org](http://www.lufoss.org)

 ## Criteria